wpswings/mwb-bookings-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 3.1.9 - Released on 31 May 2024 =
+= 3.1.9 - Released on 19 June 2024 =
+* Fix: To prevent the keyboard from opening on mobile view when clicking on single calendar.
+* Fix: List of services in order issue fixed.
-* Fix: language issue fixed by client
+* Fix: Disable book now button on empty form issue fixed.
-* New: Booking Calendar filter added
-* New: Booking Calendar filter added
-* New: Set available upto date for single calender
-* New: Latest WP[6.5.3] and WC[8.9.1]
+* New: Latest WC[9.0.0] and WP[6.5.4].